Veterans Stadium: Philadelphia Phillies

 Boots Day opened the game by grounding out to Bunning.
-Larry Bowa had the stadium's first hit and Don Money slugged the first home run.
+Larry Bowa had the stadium's first hit, and Don Money hit the first home run in the stadium.

+Philadelphia Eagles

-Veterans Stadium hosted its first regular-season NFL game on September 26, 1971, as the Eagles lost 42–7 to the Dallas Cowboys.
-The Eagles' only points came from Al Nelson's then-record 102-yard return of a missed field goal by Mike Clark in the fourth quarter.
+On September 26, 1971, the Philadelphia Eagles played their first game at Veterans Stadium, hosting the Dallas Cowboys in a game the Eagles lost 42–7.
+The first Eagles touchdown at the stadium, and the Eagles only points during the game, came from Al Nelson's then-record 102-yard return of a missed field goal by Mike Clark in the fourth quarter.

+Stadium deterioriation

+As the stadium aged, its condition deteriorated.
+A hole in the wall allowed visiting teams' players to peep into the dressing room of the Eagles Cheerleaders.
+So many mice infested the stadium that the security force employed cats as mousers.